 At 15, I started studying classical guitar, and this really turned me on to fingerstyle guitar.
 But while I loved some of those Villa-Lobos Etudes and Preludes, and still do, I was more attuned to popular music, both instrumental and vocal, and I gravitated to the likes of Glenn Campbell, James Taylor, the Beatles, Chet Atkins, Jerry Reed and Pierre Bensusan (still my favs).

 After pursuing an education in forestry and forest genetics in Maine and North Carolina for ten long years (don't ask), I awoke one morning and decided that I should dump all that and see if I couldn't make a living with the guitar.
-I had already discovered that I had a flair for teaching people how to dance---swing, waltz, Scandinavian and eastern European---so it wasn't too much of a leap to teaching guitar.
+I had already discovered that I had a flair for teaching people how to dance—swing, waltz, Scandinavian and eastern European—so it wasn't too much of a leap to teaching guitar.
 So I opened the Bruce Emery Guitar Studio in 1986 and never looked back.
 Except that guitars and books come from trees.
 But that's it, I swear.

-Noticing the lack of even a single readable guitar theory book, I wrote the Skeptical Guitarist series between 1997 and 1999, and figured I was done writing method books.
-But then I began receiving requests from beginning players for information that was more basic, something dealing with guitar technique, so I began writing the Guitar From Scratch series in 2001: Fingerstyle, Blues, Travis-Style and Christmas.
+Noticing the lack of even a SINGLE readable guitar theory book on the market, I wrote the Skeptical Guitarist series between 1997 and 1999, and then I figured I was done writing method books.
+But I began receiving requests from beginning players for information that was more basic, like how to play the bloody thing.
+So I began writing the Guitar From Scratch series in 2001: Fingerstyle, Blues, Travis-Style and Christmas.

 Then around 2010, as the Ukulele Scare showed no signs of abating, I started my Ukulele and Baritone Ukulele series: From Scratch, Blues and Christmas, and those books have pulled ahead of the guitar stuff and have stayed there.
 Some mandolin books and a bass book have rounded out the catalog, and the laminated chord charts are doing quite well, so there should be more of them on the horizon, along with some kind of James Taylor fingerstyle guitar project.

 In 2006 and 2007, I produced three CDs with me on guitar and David McKnight on violin and mandolin: two of popular jazz, folk and blues instrumentals, called Windy & Warm and Night & Day, and one of traditional Christmas tunes, All Is Calm, All Is Bright.
-We had a fourth one in the can, but the market for CDs was shrinking, so we decided to hold our peace.
+We had a fourth one in the can, but the market for CDs was shrinking, so we decided to cool our jets.
 I still have copies available for as little as $0.00 plus shipping.
-This is a hint.
+Merely a suggestion.

-Rob Sharer the Reso-Dude, built my instrument, and maybe he could be convinced to build one for you.
+Rob Sharer, the Reso-Dude, built my instrument, and maybe he could be convinced to build one for you.
 Same as a mandolin, only bigger and tuned one octave lower.
 Rob built the thing and painted it blue and yellow, the colors of the Swedish flag, long before I even knew him!
 Another coincidence: He's my next-door neighbor.
 'Twas meant to be.

-As for my other Weapons of Musical Destruction, my guitars are a James Olson cutaway acoustic, a George Lowden O-series acoustic and a Kirk Sand nylon string electric.
+As for my other Weapons of Musical Destruction, my guitars are a James Olson cutaway acoustic (another Swede), a George Lowden O-series acoustic (an Irishman) and a Kirk Sand nylon string electric (Californian).
 My mandolin is a Tacoma and my uke is a Kala.
 I am sure that the sales figures for these companies will surge, now that I, the Skeptical Guitarist, have revealed my favorites.
 They are welcome.